jonmcgyver/nekudo.com/contents/articles/2016-01-10-database-performance-using-bitmasks.md

 This would return a list of all shirts available in either red or green.

+But be careful: The query above can not make use of a MySQL index.
+In terms of performance it sometimes may be better to use a simple IN(x,y,z) query. _(Thx to Alan for this hint!)_

 ## Conclusion

 Using bitmasks can help you to improve the performance of your SQL queries in some cases.
 Of course you have to carefully